 Lavington CBD Master Plan

-For further information about the Albury and Lavington CBD Master Plans, or to request a hard copy of these documents, please contact AlburyCity's Customer Service Centre on 02 6023 8111.
+For further information about the Albury and Lavington CBD Master Plans, or to request a hard copy of these documents (this will be at the a cost to the person requesting in accordance with standard print costs), please contact AlburyCity's Customer Service Centre on 02 6023 8111.

 What is a Master Plan?